-Catch a late evening flight, direct to Bogota, arriving the next day.
-In the morning you will tour the historic streets of the old quarter of Bogota with its architecturally fascinating buildings, its old casonas and grand Spanish mansions with typical ornate ironwork, great entrance doors, internal courtyards and balconies overlooking hidden gardens.
+Catch a late evening flight direct to Bogotá, arriving early the next day.
+In the morning you will tour the historic streets of the old quarter with its grand Spanish mansions with typical ornate ironwork, great entrance doors, internal courtyards and balconies overlooking hidden gardens.

 You’ll see the cathedral, and the statue of Simon Bolivar in the old Plaza Mayor – once a market place, bull ring and the scene of military demonstrations and executions.
-The Museo Botero is next, featuring paintings by Picasso, Renoir, Dali, Matisse, Monet and Giacometti and you’ll end your tour in the glittering Museo de Oro which contains over 34,000 gold objects and 20,000 exhibits from cultures ranging from the Quimbaya and Calima to the Tumaco and Magdalena.
+The Museo Botero is next, featuring paintings by Picasso, Renoir, Dali, Matisse, Monet and Giacometti.
+You’ll then end your tour in the glittering Museo de Oro which contains over 34,000 gold objects and 20,000 exhibits from cultures ranging from the Quimbaya and Calima to the Tumaco and Magdalena.

-Stay: Two nights in a standard room at the Sofitel Victoria Regia.
+Stay: Two nights in a superior room at the Sofitel Victoria Regia – bed & breakfast

-Stay: Two nights in a standard room at the Akawanka Hotel.
+Stay: Two nights in a double room at the Akawanka Hotel – bed & breakfast

-Today you’re taken back to Pitalito to connect with your internal flight to Pereira, via Bogota.
-Now you’re in the heart of the world famous coffee region, which has a legacy that pre-dates the Spanish era, so as well as great coffee and beautiful landscapes, you can expect places like Manizales to offer a rich cultural life, museums and monuments.
-Armenia has been rebuilt after the disastrous earthquake of 1999 and Pereira is known for its bustle, gastronomy and nightlife.
+Today you’re taken back to Pitalito to connect with your internal flight to Armenia, the capital of Quindío which is one of the three departments that make up the Zona Cafetera.
+You find yourself in the heart of Colombia’s world-famous coffee region, which has a legacy that pre-dates the Spanish era, so as well as great coffee and beautiful landscapes you can expect museums, monuments and a rich cultural life.

-Stay: Three nights in a standard room at Hacienda Bambusa.
+Stay: Three nights in a double room at Hacienda Bambusa – half board

 You’ll be staying in a luxurious hotel created within three 17th century colonial buildings, in the midst of Cartagena’s historic heart.
 You’ll go on sightseeing trips to the Monasterio and Iglesia de la Popa with fantastic 360 degree panoramic views of the city, port and ocean.
 You’ll also tour the San Felipe Fortress, built to repel pirate attacks, and the churches and convents of the old city, culminating in Bovedas, the handicraft market built into the archways of the city wall – previously used as an arsenal and prison.

-Stay: Three nights in a classic room at Casa San Agustin.
+Stay: Three nights in a deluxe room at the Casa San Agustín – bed & breakfast

-Stay: Three nights in a standard room at Ecohabs Tayrona.
+Stay: Three nights in a double room at Las Islas – bed & breakfast